GaloisInc/BESSPIN-UI/client/README.md

 ### Define the "actions"

-[Redux](https://react-redux.js.org/) uses an "action", "action-creator", "reducer" model whereby an "action-create" fires off an "action" which is listened for by a "reducer" (an possibly a "saga") which then updates the application state appropriately.
+[Redux](https://react-redux.js.org/) uses an "action", "action-creator", "reducer" model whereby an "action-creator" fires off an "action" which is listened for by a "reducer" (and possibly a "saga" if there are side-effects such as network calls) which then updates the application state appropriately.
 The ideal here is that this creates a uni-directional state-flow whereby mutations to the application state follow a well-defined path, making it both easier to reason about as well as reducing the bugs that come from distributed state mutations.

 To defined an [action](https://redux.js.org/basics/actions), you simply create a constant like: